bozito1716/CURA-Healthcare-Automation-Framework/README.md

-# 🏥 Healthcare Web Automation Framework
+# 🏥 Healthcare Web Automation Framework - VIDEO: https://youtu.be/ULVZmSL3hOI

 This project is a **BDD Automation Framework** built with **Cucumber, Selenium, and TestNG**.
 It is designed to test a **Healthcare web application** with full support for **cross-browser execution**, **parallel testing**, and **Jenkins integration**.